jaredmacintyre/MalBlock/README.md

 ## Setup

-1. Clone this repo using
+1. Clone this repo using `git clone https://github.com/jaredmacintyre/MalBlock.git`
-2. Head to Firefox and type `about:debugging` in the url bar
+2. Open Firefox andType `about:debugging` in the Firefox URL bar
 3. Enable add-on debugging
-4. Select "Load Temporary Add-on..." and open project directory
+4. Select "Load Temporary Add-on..." and open the cloned directory